Rainforest Canopy Walkway

 - A Rain Shack where visitors can shelter from a tropical rain storm and discover why it’s so wet in the rainforests;

-- A Rainforest Research Camp displaying the latest research from scientists at the University of Exeter who are working in the tropics exploring links between climate change and rainforests;
+- A Rainforest Research Camp displaying the latest research from scientists at the University of Exeter who are working in the tropics exploring links between climate change and rainforests (watch the video on this page, and find out more about rainforests and climate here)

 - The Climate Platform and Weather Station where you can discover more about the link between the atmosphere and climate change, read live weather data and find out how computer climate modelling helps forecasts.